Owain Gwynedd: Disputes with the church and succession

 The last years of Owain's life were spent in disputes with the Archbishop of Canterbury, Thomas Becket, over the appointment of a new Bishop of Bangor.
 When the see became vacant Owain had his nominee, Arthur of Bardsey, elected.
 The archbishop refused to accept this, so Owain had Arthur consecrated in Ireland.
 The dispute continued, and the see remained officially vacant until well after Owain's death.
-He was also put under pressure by the Archbishop and the Pope to put aside his second wife, Cristin, who was his first cousin, this relationship making the marriage invalid under church law.
+He was also put under pressure by the Archbishop and the Pope Alexander III to put aside his second wife, Cristin verch Goronwy, who was his first cousin, this relationship making the marriage invalid under church law.
 Despite being excommunicated for his defiance, Owain steadfastly refused to put Cristin aside.
 Owain died in 1170, and despite having been excommunicated was buried in Bangor Cathedral by the local clergy.
-The annalist writing Brut y Tywysogion recorded his death "after innumerable victories, and unconquered from his youth".
+The annalist writing Brut y Tywysogion recorded his death "after innumerable victories and unconquered from his youth".

-He is believed to have commissioned The Life of Gruffydd ap Cynan, an account of his father's life.
+He is believed to have commissioned The Life of Gruffudd ap Cynan, an account of his father's life.
 Following his death, civil war broke out between his sons.
-Owain was married twice, first to Gwladus ferch Llywarch ap Trahaearn, by whom he had two sons, Maelgwn ab Owain Gwynedd and Iorwerth Drwyndwn, the father of Llywelyn the Great, then to Cristin, by whom he had three sons including Dafydd ab Owain Gwynedd and Rhodri ab Owain Gwynedd.
+Owain was married twice, first to Gwladus ferch Llywarch ap Trahaearn, by whom he had two sons, Maelgwn ab Owain Gwynedd and Iorwerth Drwyndwn, the father of Llywelyn ab Iorwerth (Llywelyn the Great), then to Cristin, by whom he had three sons including Dafydd ab Owain Gwynedd and Rhodri ab Owain Gwynedd.
 He also had a number of illegitimate sons, who by Welsh law had an equal claim on the inheritance if acknowledged by their father.

 Heirs and successors

-Gwynedd was married, firstly to Gwladus daughter of Llywarch ap Trahaearn, and then his cousin Cristin verch Goronwy.
+Gwynedd was married, firstly to Gwladus daughter of Llywarch ap Trahaearn and then his cousin Cristin verch Goronwy.
 Owain had originally designated Rhun ab Owain Gwynedd as his successor.
-Rhun was Owain's favourite son, and his premature death in 1146 plunged his father into a deep melancholy, from which he was only roused by the news that his forces had captured Mold castle.
-Owain then designated Hywel ab Owain Gwynedd as his successor, but after his death Hywel was first driven to seek refuge in Ireland by Cristina's sons, Dafydd and Rhodri, then Hywel was killed at the battle of Pentraeth when he returned with an Irish army.
-Dafydd and Rhodri split Gwynedd between them, but a generation passed before Gwynedd was restored to its former glory under Owain's grandson Llywelyn the Great.
+Rhun was Owain's favourite son, and his premature death in 1146 plunged his father into a deep melancholy, from which he was only roused by the news that his forces had captured Mold Castle.
+Owain then designated Hywel ab Owain Gwynedd as his successor, but after his death, Hywel was first driven to seek refuge in Ireland by Cristin's sons, Dafydd and Rhodri, then Hywel was killed at the battle of Pentraeth when he returned with an Irish army.
+Dafydd and Rhodri split Gwynedd between them, but a generation passed before Gwynedd was restored to its former glory under Owain's grandson Llywelyn ab Iorwerth (Llywelyn the Great).

-According to legend, one of Owain's sons was Prince Madoc, who is popularly supposed to have fled across the Atlantic and colonised America.
+According to legend, one of Owain's sons was Prince Madoc of Wales (Madog), who is popularly supposed to have fled across the Atlantic and colonised America; this tradition is part of the Pre-Columbian transoceanic contact theories.

-Altogether, the prolific Owain Gwynedd is said to have had the following children from two wives and at least four mistresses: